m3db/m3/src/dbnode/encoding/proto/docs/encoding.md

 This top-level "only if it has changed" delta encoding can be used because, when the stream is decoded later, the original message can be reconstructed by merging the previously-decoded message with the current delta message, which contains only fields that have changed since the previous message.

-Only marshaling the fields that have changed since the previous message works for the most part, but there is one important edge case: because the Protobuf wire format does not encode **any** data for fields that are set to a default value (zero for `integers` and `floats`, empty array for `bytes` and `strings`, etc), using the standard Protobuf marshaling format with delta encoding works in every scenario *except* for the case where a field is changed from a non-default value to a default value because (because it is not possible to express explicitly setting a field to its default value).
+Only marshalling the fields that have changed since the previous message works for the most part, but there is one important edge case: because the Protobuf wire format does not encode **any** data for fields that are set to a default value (zero for `integers` and `floats`, empty array for `bytes` and `strings`, etc), using the standard Protobuf marshalling format with delta encoding works in every scenario *except* for the case where a field is changed from a non-default value to a default value because (because it is not possible to express explicitly setting a field to its default value).

 This issue is mitigated by encoding an additional optional (as in it is only encoded when necessary) bitset which indicates any field numbers that were set to the default value of the field's type.